-- 1. Click Add New User button, and the screen will appear as shown in Figure 4-59. - 2.
+- 1. Click Add New User button, and the screen will appear as shown in Figure 4-46. - 2.
 Self-define a User Name. - 3.
-Enter the password in the Password field.
+Enter the password in the Password field. - 4.

-- TL-WDR3600 - 4.
 Re-enter the password in the Confirm Password field. - 5.
 Choose the Storage Authority from the drop-down list, Read and Write or Read Only. - 6.
 Choose FTP Access from the drop-down list, Yes or No.

-Figure 4-59 Add or Modify User Account
+Figure 4-46 Add or Modify User Account

 - User Name Type the user name that you want to give access to the USB drive.
 The user name must be composed of alphanumeric symbols not exceeding 15 characters in length. - Password Enter the password in the Password field.
 The password must be composed of alphanumeric symbols not exceeding 15 characters in length.
-For security purposes, the password for each user account is not displayed. - > Confirm Password Re-enter the password here. - > Storage Authority Choose Read and Write or Read Only from the drop-down list to assign access authority of Storage Sharing to the user. - > FTP Access - Choose Yes or No from the drop-down list to decide whether the user can access FTP Server or not. - > Save You can click the SAVE button to save your settings. - Back You can click the Back button to discard the settings and just go to the media server configuration page.
+For security purposes, the password for each user account is not displayed. - Storage Authority Choose Read and Write or Read Only from the drop-down list to assign access authority of Storage Sharing to the user. - > FTP Access - Choose Yes or No from the drop-down list to decide whether the user can access FTP Server or not. - > Save You can click the SAVE button to save your settings. - Back You can click the Back button to discard the settings and just go to the media server configuration page.

-- 1) Please restart the service for the new settings to take effect. - 2) If you cannot use the new user name and password to access the shares, press Windows logo + R to open the Run dialog box and type net use \\192.168.1.1 /delete /yes and press Enter.
-(192.168.1.1 is your router's LAN IP address.
-If the LAN IP of the modem connected with your router is 192.168.1.x, the default LAN IP of the Router will automatically switch from 192.168.1.1 to 192.168.0.1 to avoid IP conflict; in this case, please try net use \\192.168.0.1 /delete / yes.)
+- 1. Please restart the service for the new settings to take effect. - 2.
+If you cannot use the new user name and password to access the shares, press Windows logo + R to open the Run dialog box and type net use \\192.168.0.1 /delete /yes and press Enter.
+(192.168.0.1 is your router's LAN IP address.
+If the LAN IP of the modem connected with your router is 192.168.0.x, the default LAN IP of the router will automatically switch from 192.168.0.1 to 192.168.1.1 to avoid IP conflict; in this case, please try net use \\192.168.1.1 /delete / yes.)

-4.10 NAT
+4.9 NAT

-Choose "NAT", and you can enable or disable the NAT function.
+Choose "NAT", and you can enable or disable the NAT and Hardware NAT Control feature.
+The NAT Rules and Hardware NAT will work properly only when the NAT Control feature is enabled.